jro12345/PythonCapstone/README.md

  - View Transactions: Prints all transaction data in a formatted table.
 Can view all or by year.
  - Update Transactions: Select a transaction to update and then update a specified field.
 All inputs are validated programmatically to preserve data integrity.
  - Delete Transactions: Delete a specified transaction from working list.
- - Analyze Transactions: Transactional data can be anayled as a whole or by specified year.
+ - Analyze Transactions: Transactional data can be analyzed as a whole or by specified year.
 Debits, Credits, and Transfers are individually summed and Net Balance is calculated.
  - Save Transactions: After manipulating transactional data, the working list can be saved to the original csv.
 Randomized test data can also be saved to this file.
 A backup file of original transactions is created to prevent accidental data loss.
 All old backup files are deleted.
  - Generate Report: A text file report is generated with a date stamp to promote clarity.
 Each new report will replace the old one.
 This feature can be turned off with a one-liner in case user wants to save old reports.
 Reports will include date range of transactions, a financial summary, percentage of transactions types against the total of transactions, a printout of the customers with the highest transactions per type (as well as the number associated), transaction totals by customer id, and finally the transactions sorted by date.
 ## Useage